Saturday, March 31, 2018

 No. 22 Maine, became a diner and drinking establishment on

-Park Avenue in Lewiston (the Vallees lived next door in the third-floor
+Park Avenue in Lewiston (the Vallees lived next door, third-floor

 apartment, when not living in the Narcissus).
 From O. R. Cummings